pichuang/openshift4-toolbox/README.md

 1. Edit `hosts`, `ansible.cfg` and put your own environment setting first
 2. Use `ansible-playbook pingpong.yml` to connect to host and verify a usable python interpreter
 3. (Optioanl) `pip3 install -r requirements.txt`
-4. Do anything you want to
+4. Do anything you want to do

 ## Tested Recording